 The job of recording engineer is one of the most common career choices for students who are trained in professional audio.
 Sometimes, these recording engineers are hired by recording studios; sometimes they open and run their own project studios; and sometimes they act as freelancers, hired by professional recording artists or producers to come into a studio to record.

 But what does life as a recording engineer really look like?
 What can you expect on a day-to-day basis if you choose this career path?
 Here are a few things you need to be prepared for.

 EXPECT TO WORK LONG (AND ODD HOURS) IN THE STUDIO

 If you’ve been externing with a mentor in the recording studio, you probably have already realized that audio engineering is not a 9-5 job.
 Recording sessions can take place at all hours of the day, and if you also do the mixing, that’s even more time you spend alone at the mixing board.
 It’s not uncommon to spend late hours tracking in the studio, go home in the wee hours of the morning, then get up 3-4 hours later to start another tracking session with another artist.
-(This is why you have to love what you do in order to be a recording engineer.
+(This is why you have to love what you do in order to be a recording engineer or sound engineer.
 It requires someone passionate about the work to maintain the grueling schedule with a good attitude.)

 EXPECT TO DEAL WITH LOTS OF PERSONALITY TYPES